perumallaks/ExaCorona/readme.md

     - The `run/example.json` uses the scenario specified in `data/example`.

-    - The simulator generates multiple "log" files.
+    - This generates multiple "log" files.
         - `stdout-0.log`: Standard output is redirected to this file.
         - `exacorona-0.log`: The disease model output is written to this file.
         - `musik-0.log`: The simulation engine's activity is logged to this file.
         - `tm-0.log`: The simulation engine's virtual time synchronization activity is logged to this file.
-    - In parallel simulation runs using multiple processors, each MPI rank (or simply, each processor) generates a file named with its rank.
+    - In parallel runs using multiple processors, each MPI rank (or simply, each processor) generates a file named with its rank.
     - For example, in a 2-processor run, `stdout-0.log` and `stdout-1.log` are created by processor 0 and processor 1, respectively.

 ## Plot some of the output